North Tyneside Council appointed arc4 as an experienced and qualified consultant to undertake a Strategic Housing Market Assessment (SHMA).

 We analysed a range of secondary data including existing research, house price information, social rented lettings data, CORE intermediate sales data, population and household projections and economic indicators.
-This complies with DCLG good practice guidance, and helped to provide a context for the study.
+This complies with MHCLG good practice guidance, and helped to provide a context for the study.

 This involved an online questionnaire - a highly cost effective way of engaging with a wide range of stakeholders - followed up with telephone and face-to-face discussions where necessary (particularly with estate agents and private developers).